steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 This has been a point of personal frustration for me, there are [multiple](https://developer.apple.com/forums/thread/66984) forum entires where people are just baffled that this doesn't exist.
 I've brought this up every year except 2020 in the WWDC labs.
 The usual answer was "Apple cares about privacy so accessing logs is a no-go" — but the alternative is that people use other logging frameworks that have no privacy-preserving features built-in.

+At [PSPDFKit](https://pspdfkit.com/) we tried switching to `os_log` but hit the same issues — our customers depend on [a custom log handler](https://pspdfkit.com/guides/ios/current/features/logging/#custom-log-handler) that integrates our log messages with their infrastructure.
+To date, this can be done with OSLog only using SPI.

 ## New in iOS 14: OSLogStore

 With [`OSLogStore`](https://developer.apple.com/documentation/oslog/oslogstore), Apple added API to access the log archive programmatically.
 It allows accessing `OSLogEntryLog` which contains all log info you possibly ever need.